 The pitch is generally 0.5-0.6 times the diameter of the spiral.
 Equal pitch is often adopted, but unequal pitch can also be used.

 If the screw pitch is short at the overflow end and long at the sand return end, the amount of sand return can be increased and stable agitation at the overflow end can be ensured, which is convenient for improving the overflowing quality and processing capacity.

-Width of the classifier tank
+4. Width of classifier tank